AFL Women's: Current clubs

+Future clubs

 Venues

-Below are the venues that will host games during AFL Women's season seven.
+Below are the venues that hosted during the 2025 season.

 Players

 The club's playing lists were constructed from scratch through the later stages of 2016.
 All participants in the 2017 season were required to be over the age of 17.

 Initially, clubs were asked to nominate a list of desired players, with the AFL assigning two of these "marquee" players to each club.
 In addition, clubs were able to sign a number of players with existing connections to the club, or with arrangements for club-sponsored work or study.
 This number varied for each club, in an attempt to equitably spread talent across the teams.
 In addition, clubs were required to recruit two "rookies" – people with no Australian rules football experience in the previous three-year period.

 The majority of players were later recruited through the 2016 AFL Women's draft.
 The remaining list spots were filled with free-agent signings in the week following the draft.
 In total, clubs have 27 active listed players in addition to injury replacements signed to take the spot of long-term injury-affected players.